 There are many badges that have requirements that cannot be completed at Camp.
 Some of these are due to time requirements, and others simply cannot be done in a Summer Camp setting.
-It is the policy of the National Council of the Boy Scouts of America that there is no time limit (other than the Scout's 18th birthday) on a Scout completing a Merit Badge after receiving a partial.
+It is the policy of the National Council of Scouts BSA that there is no time limit (other than the Scout's 18th birthday) on a Scout completing a Merit Badge after receiving a partial.
 Both Camps will honor partials regardless of date or location that requirements were completed.

 Counselors will ask Scouts to review requirements already signed off to ensure that they are able to properly complete the Merit Badge.
 It is necessary for Scouts to bring the Merit Badge blue card partial to Camp.
-In cases where Merit Badges are not completed at Camp, a partial indicating the requirements that have been done will be issued and given to the Unit leader.
+In cases where Merit Badges are not completed at Camp, a partial indicating the requirements that have been done will be issued and given to the Unit Leader.
 Many of these requirements can be completed before a Scout arrives at Camp.
-A Scout can contact a Merit Badge counselor for that badge, go over the work he has done, and bring a partial to Camp with him.
-In some cases Camp counselors will require a partial from a Merit Badge counselor, (indicated later in this guide.)
+A Scout can contact a local Merit Badge Counselor for that badge, go over the work that has been done, and bring a partial to Camp.
+In some cases, Camp Counselors will require a partial directly from a Merit Badge Counselor, (indicated later in this guide.)